Parametrized complexity of relations between multidimensional subshifts: Conjugacy and embedding in dimension

 Lifts of $\Z$-SFTs with decidable embedding problem form a class of $\Z^d$-SFTs with decidable embedding problem.
 Unfortunately, we are not able to answer the following question. \begin{question} For which $\mathbb{Z}$-SFTs $Y$ is the problem $Y\hookrightarrow X$ with SFT inputs decidable? \end{question}

-This problem is decidable for NMC SFTs, defined in \cite{pavlov_structure_2023}.
+One can see that this problem is decidable for NMC SFTs, defined in \cite{pavlov_structure_2023}.
 This is a large class in that it is dense in the space of $\Z$-subshifts for a suitable topology \cite[Theorem~3.6]{pavlov_structure_2023}.

-We expect \Cref{question:decidability-embedding-Z-SFTs} to be difficult, as it can be reduced to the (non-uniform) conjugacy problem for SFTs in some cases. \begin{theorem} Let $Y$ be a nonempty mixing $\Z$-SFT.
-The conjugacy problem $Y \simeq X$ with SFT inputs admits a many-one reduction to the embedding problem $Y \hookrightarrow X$ with SFT inputs. \end{theorem}
+We expect Question \ref{question:decidability-embedding-Z-SFTs} to be difficult, as it can be reduced to the (non-uniform) conjugacy problem for SFTs in some cases. \begin{proposition} Let $Y$ be a nonempty mixing $\Z$-SFT.
+The conjugacy problem $Y \simeq X$ with SFT inputs admits a many-one reduction to the embedding problem $Y \hookrightarrow X$ with SFT inputs. \end{proposition}

 \begin{proof} Let $Y$ be a mixing $\Z$-SFT and let $X$ be an SFT given as input for the problem $X\simeq Y$.
 We check that $X$ is mixing, which is a decidable property (see \cite{lind_introduction_1995}), and answer negatively if it is not.
 If it is, then by Krieger's embedding theorem we have $Y\simeq X$ if and only if $h_{top}(Y)=h_{top}(X)$ and $Y\hookrightarrow X$.
 Therefore we only need to check if $h_{top}(Y)=h_{top}(X)$, which is a decidable question, and finally check whether $Y\hookrightarrow X$. \end{proof}